Diego-Bravi/Presentation/README.md

 ### Hi there!
 I'm Diego Bravi. 👋

-I am from Argentina, I am a Analyst System Student, I am passionate about technology and I am looking for the opportunity to have my first job as a programmer!
+I am from Argentina, I am a Analyst System Student.
+Growing programmer who is studying for a Systems Analyst degree, specializes in React language.
+I like to practice new languages and learn with new challenges.

 <h2>-I learned Differents Lenguages :</h2>